Criminal conspiracy: United States

 California criminal law is somewhat representative of other jurisdictions.
 A punishable conspiracy exists when at least two people form an agreement to commit a crime, and at least one of them does some act in furtherance to committing the crime.
 Each person is punishable in the same manner and to the same extent as is provided for the punishment of the crime itself.
 One example of this is the Han twins murder conspiracy case, where one twin sister attempted to hire two youths to have her twin sister killed.
 One important feature of a conspiracy charge is that it relieves prosecutors of the need to prove the particular roles of conspirators.
 If two persons plot to kill another (and this can be proven), and the victim is indeed killed as a result of the actions of either conspirator, it is not necessary to prove with specificity which of the conspirators actually pulled the trigger.
-(Otherwise, both conspirators could conceivably handle the gun, leaving two sets of fingerprints and then demand acquittals for both, based on the fact that the prosecutor would be unable to prove, beyond a reasonable doubt, which of the two conspirators pulled the trigger.)
-A conspiracy conviction requires proof that (a) the conspirators did indeed conspire to commit the crime, and (b) the crime was committed by an individual involved in the conspiracy.
-Proof of which individual it was is usually not necessary.

 It is also an option for prosecutors, when bringing conspiracy charges, to decline to indict all members of the conspiracy (though the existence of all members may be mentioned in an indictment).
 Such unindicted co-conspirators are commonly found when the identities or whereabouts of members of a conspiracy are unknown, or when the prosecution is concerned only with a particular individual among the conspirators.
 This is common when the target of the indictment is an elected official or an organized crime leader, and the co-conspirators are persons of little or no public importance.
-More famously, President Richard Nixon was named as an unindicted co-conspirator by the Watergate special prosecutor, in an event leading up to his eventual resignation.
+More famously, President Richard Nixon was named as an unindicted co-conspirator by the Watergate special prosecutor in an event leading up to his eventual resignation.